pajato/ArgusCLI/README.md

-# ArgusKMP
+# ArgusWinLinMac
-Argus applications using Kotlin Multiplatform Project
+Argus Kotlin command line applications for Windows, Linux and MacOS using a Kotlin multiplatform project.